nanos/FediFetcher-docs/Migrating-From-GitHub-Actions.md

 Extract the downloaded zip file, and copy all the individual files from it into the `artifacts` directory of your new FediFetcher install.

-## 5. Decide how you wish to run FediFetcher going forward.
+## 5. Decide how you wish to run FediFetcher going forward

 You should pick from one of the following options.
 Each individual guide will tell you where to store your `config.json` file that you downloaded earlier:<br>